hugodasilvadasilva/RepData_PeerAssessment1/PA1_template.md

 activity.data <- activity.rawdata
 ```

-From now on, it format the columns to the correct type of value
+From now on, it formats the columns to the correct type of value.

 ```r